Global public charging infrastructure (total number of connectors)

 Roadchef plans to build charging hubs that offer 350kW ultra-rapid chargers.
 These can provide up to 100 miles of range to an electric vehicle in less than 10 minutes.

-Macquarie Asset Management’s Green Investment Group (GIG), meanwhile, has launched two initiatives to provide charging infrastructure to commercial clients without any upfront costs.
+Macquarie Asset Management’s specialist Green Investment team, meanwhile, has launched two initiatives to provide charging infrastructure to commercial clients without any upfront costs.

 Fleete, one of the newly launched initiatives is a dedicated business aimed at the commercial vehicle market.
 Fleete finances, installs and manages charging infrastructure, with no up-front costs through an innovative ‘charging-as-a-service' model.
 It works with clients to deploy charging in large depots, where vehicles are parked overnight, offers innovative hybrid hubs in trading estates or carparks that can be used by a number of smaller clients, and provides intercity chargers close to motorways to support truck and coach fleets.